 Possible areas of increased risk for Molson Coors include suppliers of low-skilled labour, agricultural produce, clothing items, or suppliers located in less developed countries.
-Our global Supplier Standards help us to manage this risk by providing guidance to our suppliers about the minimum standards that we expect.
+Our global document, 'Our Standards for Business and Supply Partners' help us to manage this risk by providing guidance to our suppliers and partners about the minimum standards that we expect.